Azure/ResourceModules/modules/container-registry/registry/webhook/README.md

 ### Parameter: `name`

 The name of the registry webhook.

 - Required: No
 - Type: string
 - Default: `[format('{0}webhook', parameters('registryName'))]`

-### Parameter: `registryName`

-The name of the parent registry.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `scope`

 The scope of repositories where the event can be triggered.
 For example, 'foo:*' means events for all tags under repository 'foo'. 'foo:bar' means events for 'foo:bar' only. 'foo' is equivalent to 'foo:latest'.
 Empty means all events.

 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `serviceUri`

-The service URI for the webhook to post notifications.
-- Required: Yes
-- Type: string

 ### Parameter: `status`

 The status of the webhook at the time the operation was called.

 - Required: No
 - Type: string
 - Default: `'enabled'`